Sunday, May 24, 2026

 The scientific explanation doesn’t stay vague.
 The lack of sleep theory doesn’t unnecessarily venture into computer socket failure.
 The later must have a separate “good explanation”.

 Still astrological bad explanations are in culture strongly.
 Why?
 The reasons are a few.
-After a bad day you look for answers and that is a cultural or emotional need.
+After a bad day, you look for answers and that is a cultural or emotional need.
 This need overrides logic and accepts any answer.
-The answer comes from easily available astrology.
+The answer comes from easily available thing in the culture, astrology.
 Why astrology came?
-There is desire to find the reason and control future.
+There is deep seated desire in humans to find reasons and control future.
 Human mind wants to find order among chaos, to see patterns in the world.
 Pattern recognition is what makes us human, this is the thing we do better than any other animal.
 But it is error prone.
 Imagine you were living a few thousands of years ago.
 You do agriculture and the outcome relies on seasons, good rain means good crop output.
 This was before any digital entertainment to fill your nights, so stars in the sky are the main things to observe for the curious minds or minds desperate to find order in chaos.
 Stars and planets seem to move in patterns, the seasons also change in patterns.
 You connect the two, stars and the rains and your crop output.
 Eventually you connect every little human concern to the postion of stars and planets mistakenly.
 Astrology evolves.
-It eveloves differently in different parts of the world.
+It evolves differently in different parts of the world.
 Astrology is just a relic of such times of human history.
 Although the set of things that those agricultural socities did and the modern humans do in a day or almost completely different, the astrological theories got explanatory coexistence in the culture due to their irrefutable nature and vagueness to retrofit any observation.

 Thus in astrology the pattern that we mistakenly recognize is the positions of stars and planets in the sky and connect them mistakenly to the complex and detailed concerns of one species of mammals on this one planet.
-If you apply the pattern recognizing ability without also applying the regourous methods of science to weed out the inherent tendency to error, then the very ability will just see patterns where there are no patterns.
+If you apply the pattern recognizing ability without also applying the rigourous methods of science to weed out the inherent tendency to error, then the very ability will just see patterns where there are no patterns.
 This is true even among the well educated who overlook how the things they studied in the school came about.

 Knowledge is as Deutsch puts it, information with causal power, specifically "good explanations" that can transform physical objects and solve problems which is exactly what is required for a better future.
 The observation or evidence is available.
 But the explanations are the fundamental difference between astrology and scientific explanations.
 Therefore, it is not the evidence that is the greatest thing about science but it’s the “good explanations” that are falsifiable and hard-to-vary.